-The best thing about a 5k running race is that almost anyone can do it; from complete beginners, to old hands.
+If you've been looking into how to start running, you might have come across the Couch to 5K plan.
+It's a programme to get you across the finish line of your first 5k race.
+The best thing about a 5k running race is that almost anyone can do it; from complete beginners to old hands.
 They are a great way to get involved in the fitness community and make new friends.
-However, there are several ways you need to prepare yourself so we've developed a 5k training plan to help you get started.
+However, there are several ways you need to prepare yourself so we've developed a list of tips and tricks to help you get started.

 It is essential that you don’t jump into a race without any training or experience.
 Even if you want to join your local charity fun run, make sure you’re prepared.

-5k runs have increased in popularity dramatically in recent years with events held up and down the UK; from small villages like Tarbert in Scotland, to big cities.
+Couch to 5K programmes offer an excellent way for beginners to get into running.
+5k runs have increased in popularity dramatically in recent years, with events held up and down the UK; from small villages to big cities.
 Here are just a few reasons why 5ks have become so popular:

 Most 5k runs are free to enter such as parkrun and the Vitality Run Series, which hold numerous events in a variety of locations up and down the country.